 Returned Checks - When a check in payment of a Member's account is returned unpaid by the bank, the Cooperative will send a statement for the amount due plus a service charge.
 This amount must be paid by cash or cash equivalent within ten days or the service will be disconnected.
-If the Cooperative must visit the Member at location for the purpose of collecting or disconnecting. collection fee will be added to the amount due of the month.
-Bills are due by the 15th to avoid late fees, and due by the 25th of the month to avoid disconnection.
-With Billing Cycle 2, you should expect to receive your bill within the third week of the month.
-Bills are due by the 1st of the month to avoid late fees, and due by the 12th of the month to avoid disconnection.
-Members have a variety of payment options (see page 12).
+If the Cooperative must visit the Member at the location for the purpose of collecting or disconnecting. а collection fee will be added to the amount due.